Skip to main content

 Frequently Asked Questions

 Property tax bills in Sparta vary based on your home's assessed value and Hancock County's millage rate.
-Contact the Hancock County Tax Commissioner for your specific bill.
+If your assessed value exceeds what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Sparta property tax?